go-to-k/delstack/README.md

 ## What is

-Tool to force delete the **entire** CloudFormation stack, **even if it contains resources that fail to delete by the CloudFormation delete operation**.
+Tool to force delete the **entire** AWS CloudFormation stack, **even if it contains resources that fail to delete by the CloudFormation delete operation**.

 ## Resource Types that can be forced to delete